Last Updated: 2/13/24 | February 13th, 2024

 Furthermore, the Bilt card won’t be for anyone looking for one with a big welcome bonus (as there is none), and it does count toward Chase’s 5/24 rule (you can’t open more than five Chase cards within 24 months).
 If you’ve already opened five Chase cards or want to open more, you might want to skip this one for now.

 In sum, if you are a renter and want to earn points on this major monthly expenditure, then it’s worth considering the Bilt card.
-It’s completely free, and easy to set up, so there’s really nothing to lose.
+It has no annual fee, and easy to set up, so there’s really nothing to lose.
 Even if your rent isn’t particularly high, points are points, and the Bilt card could be a nice additional resource for earning those coveted points and miles (especially if you fly American Airlines, as this is one of their only transfer partners).

-As the only rewards card that offers points on rent completely for free, Bilt is a welcome new player in the travel space.
-In my opinion, it’s really a no-brainer if you pay rent, so you can start working toward some free flights and hotel stays!
+As the only rewards card that lets you earn points on rent without transaction fees while doing so, Bilt is a welcome new player in the travel space.
+In my opinion, it’s really a no-brainer if you pay rent, so you can start working toward some free flights and hotel stays.
+I think this card is a must-have for travelers in the US.
+It’s my go-to card currently and I can’t recommend it enough!

 Book Your Trip: Logistical Tips and Tricks